ehealthsuisse/ch-epr-fhir/input/pagecontent/ppqm.md

 #### Patient changes the emergency access setting
 A patient wants to change the current setting of the emergency access, which grants all healthcare professionals access to the EHR in a emergency situation.
 The patient authenticates in the patient portal and opens the view of the emergency access setting.
-The patient disallows emergency access at all or sets the maximum confidientiality level of documents accessible in emergency situations in the form of the emergency seetings.
+The patient disallows emergency access at all or sets the maximum confidientiality level of documents accessible in emergency situations in the form of the emergency settings.

 To disallow or allow emergency access of documents up to a confidentiality level, the patient portal deletes or updates the following policy in the policy repository with the Mobile Privacy Policy Feed (PPQ-3) transaction: